NBC News hosts town hall on anti-Asian hate crimes, discrimination

-In an NBC News virtual town hall, Asian American advocates, journalists and celebrities will discuss the rise in anti-Asian hate crimes, bias incidents and racism the community has experienced during the pandemic.
+In an NBC News virtual town hall on Wednesday, Asian American advocates, journalists and celebrities will discuss the rise in anti-Asian hate crimes, bias incidents and racism since the start of the pandemic.

 "The Racism Virus" town hall will air Wednesday at 8 p.m.
 ET on NBC News Now.
-The event will feature Congressional Asian Pacific American Caucus Chair Rep. Judy Chu, D-Calif., basketball star Jeremy Lin, actress Olivia Munn, Asian American studies Professor Dr. Russell Jeung, Nobel Prize nominee and activist Amanda Nguyen, comedian Margaret Cho, actor Brian Tee, NBC Asian America reporter Kimmy Yam and more.
+The event will feature Rep. Judy Chu, D-Calif., the chair of the Congressional Asian Pacific American Caucus; basketball star Jeremy Lin; actress Olivia Munn; Russell Jeung, an Asian American studies professor at San Francisco State University; the Nobel Prize nominee and activist Amanda Nguyen; comedian Margaret Cho; actor Brian Tee; NBC Asian America reporter Kimmy Yam and more.

 NBC News investigative and consumer correspondent Vicky Nguyen will moderate.
 The event is hosted by NBC Asian America and NBC News Now.

-In a teaser shared on TODAY, Lin opened up about how someone called him "coronavirus" while on a basketball court.
+In a teaser shared on the "TODAY" show, Lin spoke about how someone had called him "coronavirus" during a game.

-Anti-Asian violence has surged since the coronavirus pandemic.
-A recent analysis that examined hate crimes in America's largest cities revealed while hate crimes decreased overall by 7 percent, hate crimes targeting Asian Americans increased by 150 percent last year.
+Anti-Asian violence has surged since the coronavirus pandemic began.
+A recent analysis that examined hate crimes in America's largest cities revealed that while hate crimes decreased overall by 7 percent, hate crimes targeting Asian Americans increased by 150 percent last year.

-Vicky Nguyen shares though watching the viral attack videos have been painful, she said she feels there is a silver lining.
+Vicky Nguyen said that while watching the viral attack videos have been painful, she does see a silver lining.

+"We're talking about this in a way I feel like we really haven't, so this is quite a moment," she said on "TODAY."

 Read about anti-racism resources to support the Asian American and Pacific Islander community here.